kchen395/Music-Taste-Personality-Insights/README.md

 ```

 ## Development
-In ./server/index.js, uncomment code under for development only
+In ./server/index.js, uncomment code under "for development only"

-In ./database-mongo.js, uncomment code under for development only
+In ./database-mongo.js, uncomment code under "for development only"

 Create config.js file and save API tokens and MongoDB URL in this format
 ```js